 Dual credit classes are offered in conjunction with area high schools, for enrolled juniors and seniors only, in the IECC District.
-Courses for dual credit must be articulated and approved by both the IECC District and the individual high schools.
-Contact your high school counselor for more information and a list of approved dual credit classes.
-(See Dual Credit Policy 500.31, Appendix B.)
+Courses for dual credit must be articulated and approved by both IECC and the individual high schools.
+Contact your high school counselor for additional details and a list of approved dual credit classes.
+For more information, visit www.iecc.edu/dc and refer to the Dual Credit Policy 500.31, Appendix B.